Toothy squirrel saved when Alberta rancher trims its tusks | CBC News

 'He couldn't live much longer'

-Squirrels have four front teeth that grow continuously so they don't wear down from the constant gnawing of nuts and bark.
+Squirrels have four front teeth that grow continuously throughout their lives.
+The teeth wear down naturally from the constant gnawing on nuts and bark.

 But if the front incisors become damaged or uneven, the squirrel will struggle to keep them ground down and may develop huge fangs.

-Talbot figured the squirrel, which she nicknamed Bucky, was surviving on the powdered bird seed in her feeder.
+Talbott figured the squirrel, which she nicknamed Bucky, was surviving on the powdered bird seed in her feeder.

 "He couldn't live much longer the way he was because he couldn't actually chew his food."